The Champions League final is one of the biggest games on the planet, and it’s featured some of the best players too.

 One moment is great, but do you know what’s better?
 Loads of them.
 From start to finish.
 A whole game of great moments.
 Each one on a wholly different level to everyone and everything.
 How about an entire game of making the two best centre-backs in the world look like animatronic training cones?
 How about completing 10 dribbles (a record), and scoring the decisive go-ahead goal with such ferocity that the goalkeeper would have needed arms of Vibranium to stop it?
 That’s what we all got to witness back in 2011.

 Leo Messi, playing as a false nine, was Barcelona’s chief architect in the most comprehensive and spectacular destruction in Champions League final history since 1960.
 The score was 3-1, but the chasm between the two sides would leave Jupiter hollowed out like a half-eaten apple, and Messi was digging!

 It was a supernova of a performance.
 At once quiet, serene, and utterly ferocious.
 This game was a monument to Messi’s magnificence: he had marked history.
-Football now exists in two periods: before and after the devastation that Messi and Barcelona wrought on Manchester United.
+Football now exists in two periods: before and after the devastation that Messi and Barcelona wrought on Manchester United under the Wembley arch.

 Man of the match?
 Man of the century more like.